wdorsey/dotVFile/README.md

 ```

 - `Name` is the directory name.
-- `Path` is the internal VFile representation of the directory path
+- `Path` is the internally standardized VFile representation of the directory path.
 - `SystemPath` is the operating system representation of the `Path`.
 Handy for exporting files.
 - `DirectoryNames` holds the names of each individual directory in the `Path`, in order.
 Useful for lots of different operations.